 More detail about the Novice Level Classes

 This is not a class for beginners.
 Each week we’ll have two full AKC style courses to run.
 The courses in class will be substantially different every week.
 One Standard course and one Jumpers with Weaves (JWW) course.
-Oftentimes I’ll switch in a full set of 12 weaves, but other than that I strive to keep the courses to what we might expect in competition.
+Oftentimes we’ll switch in a full set of 12 weaves, but other than that we strive to keep the courses to what we might expect in competition.
 That means the 3 contacts (dogwalk, A-Frame, and teeter), table, 6-12 weaves, double, broad jump, triple, tunnels, tire, panel, wings and non-wing jumps.
 The courses will be from 14-16 obstacles long.
 If we have time, we’ll repeat one of the courses.